-The Loan Agreement originally dated October 31, 2001 contained certain financial covenants relating to the maintenance of a certain ratio of the University's Available Assets to its General Liabilities and to the amount of unencumbered and unrestricted assets required to be available on certain dates which are described in detail in "Appendix C - Summary of Certain Provisions of the Loan Agreement."
-However, The Authority and the University have entered into an Amended and Restated Loan Agreement that (i) eliminates the covenant that requires the University to maintain the ratio of Available Assets to General Liabilities (ii) eliminates the covenant that requires the University to maintain securities in connection with its outstanding Short Term Debt, (iii) eliminates the covenant that restricts the University's ability to encumber any of its assets to secure Debt, and (iv) modifies the circumstances under which the University would be required to retain a Management Consultant.
-The Amended and Restated Loan Agreement also makes certain other changes that are related to the changes in the covenants.
-For a more detailed description of the changes made by the Amended and Restated Loan Agreement, see "Appendix C - Summary of Certain Provisions of the Loan Agreement."
+The Authority and the University expect to enter into an Amended and Restated Loan Agreement that would (i) eliminate the covenant that requires the University to maintain the ratio of Available Assets to General Liabilities (ii) eliminate the covenant that requires the University to maintain securities in connection with its outstanding Short Term Debt, (iii) eliminate the covenant that restricts the University's ability to encumber any of its assets to secure Debt, and (iv) modify the circumstances under which the University would be required to retain a Management Consultant.
+The Amended and Restated Loan Agreement would make certain other changes in the Loan Agreement that are related to the changes in the covenants.
+For a more detailed description of the changes proposed to be made by the Amended and Restated Loan Agreement, see "Appendix C - Summary of Certain Provisions of the Loan Agreement."

 In order for the Amended and Restated Loan Agreement to become effective, the consent of the holders of a majority in principal amount of Outstanding Bonds must be obtained.
-The Authority expects that, simultaneously with the issuance of the Reoffered Bonds, the Remarketing Agent will consent to the Amended and Restated Loan Agreement on behalf the holders of the Reoffered Bonds, as permitted by the Resolution.
-Upon receiving such consent, a majority in principal amount of the holder of Outstanding Bonds will have been obtained and the Amended and Restated Loan Agreement will then become effective.
-Therefore, prospective purchasers of the Reoffered Bonds should assume that deletions and amendments to the financial covenants described above will be become effective on the 2002A2 Conversion Date.
+The Authority expects that, simultaneously with the issuance of the Series 2008A Bonds, the Underwriter will consent to the Amended and Restated Loan Agreement on behalf the holders of the Series 2008A Bonds, as permitted by the Resolution.
+The Authority intends to seek the consent of the holders of all other Outstanding Bonds.
+If the amendment to the Resolution discussed below under "PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2008A BONDS - Proposed Amendment of the Resolution" becomes effective, the consent of the holders of \$64,750,000 principal amount of Series 2005A Bonds bearing interest in the Auction Rate Mode will be deemed to have been given upon the satisfaction of certain conditions.
+The Series 2008A Bond and the Series 2005A Bonds, together, constitute more than a majority of the Outstanding Bonds.
+Accordingly, upon receiving the Underwriter's consent in connection with the issuance of the Series 2008A Bonds and upon satisfaction of the holder of Outstanding Bonds will have been obtained and the Amended and Restated Loan Agreement will then become effective.
+It is presently expected that the required consents will have been deemed to have been obtained shortly following the issuance of the Series 2008A Bonds.
+Therefore, prospective purchasers of the Series 2008A Bonds should assume that the financial covenants described above will be deleted and amended as described above.